 Site control measures are described in the FSHP.
-No formal site control is expected to be necessary for this work, as the work areas are somewhat remote and fenced, and bystanders are not anticipated.
-The RVAAP installation is not open to the public, and only authorized personnel are allowed in the Ramsdell Quarry area.
-If the SSHO determines that a potential exists for unauthorized personnel to approach within 25 ft of a work zone or otherwise be at risk due to proximity, then exclusion zones will be established, as described in the FSHP.
+No formal site control is expected to be necessary for this work, as the work areas are somewhat remote and bystanders are not anticipated.
+The RVAAP installation is not open to the public, and only authorized personnel are allowed in the EBG.
+If the SSHO determines that a potential exists for unauthorized personnel to approach within 25 ft of a work zone or otherwise be at risk due to proximity, then exclusion zones will be established as described in the FSHP.